 - Preferences: Open preferences menu to view options.
 See the Preferences section

-- Edit Session: Toggles session options, allowing you to change the name of the current session, create a new session, delete the current session or remove all records from the session.
+- Edit session: Toggles session options, allowing you to change the name of the current session, create a new session, delete the current session, transfer the current session to a different event or remove all records from the session.

 - Solves: Number of valid solves (not including DNF solves) over number of solves.